11ty/11ty-website/docs/deployment.md

 Deploying your Eleventy site is the **fine reward** you receive for crafting it.
 This section contains options for deploying your site, making it available for all those wishing to see your work.

-When deploying your Eleventy site, the end goal is to provide a web host with your **build output**, this is the end result of running the `build` script from a `package.json` file.
+When deploying your Eleventy site, the goal is to provide a web host with your **build output**, this is the result of running the `build` script from a `package.json` file.

 ## Production Builds